assembl/assembl/doc/fontello.rst

 Updating Fonts and Icons in Assembl
 ===================================

+If you want to use in Assembl an icon that exists on the Fontello_ website but that is not part of Assembl's current collection of Fontello icons, then follow these instructions.
+On the other hand, if you want to use in Assembl a new icon that is not part of the Fontello_ website and that you have as an image file (PNG, JPG, SVG, etc), then you can either also follow these instructions, or just add it in the `assembl/static2/img/icons` (or `assembl/static/img/icon` for Assembl v1 UI) folder and use it in your code.

-There are currently (as of 06/28/2017) two methods in using fontello in order to update icons and fonts in Assembl.
+There are currently (as of 06/28/2017) two methods in using Fontello in order to update icons and fonts in Assembl.